foundpatternscellar/lighttouch-old/Readme.md

 ### Lighttouch Packages

 Packages are the main unit of addon functionality.
 They leverage [event-driven](https://en.wikipedia.org/wiki/Event-driven_programming), [rule-based](https://en.wikipedia.org/wiki/Rule-based_system) programming.
 This means packages consist of actions, events, and rules.
 Events are like [hooks](https://stackoverflow.com/questions/467557/what-is-meant-by-the-term-hook-in-programming) where additional logic can run.
-Rules check conditions and trigger events, while passing along data.
+Rules check a conditional statement of any complexity and trigger events.
+When an event triggers, its actions run in weight order.
 Actions are the individual mechanisms of additional functionality that have a distilled purpose and can run on any associated event.

+80% of this functionality builds on top of [Luvent: A Simple Event Library for Lua](https://github.com/ejmr/Luvent).
+You could probably get away with the summary below of Lighttouch's use, but it's still worth checking out.
+It has a great Readme.
+The basic difference between what Luvent does and what Lighttouch does is that while writing a Lighttouch app, you put that functionality into individual files, and Lighttouch sets everything up for you.

 Events are very simple.
 They get loaded into a global list by reading each package's `events.txt` file.
 They can be disabled in a `disabled_events.txt` file.
 Potential improvements include a simpler interface and ordering execution by weight.